johnnolan/wild-magic-surge-5e/README.md

 - Auto play animation effect on a Wild Magic Surge
 - Execute a Macro on a Wild Magic Surge
   - Includes a set of example macros on how you can use this feature.
 Can be found in the compendium.
-- [Optionally send Wild Magic Surge event](#encounter-statistics-module-integration) to [Encounter Statistics Module](https://github.com/johnnolan/encounter-stats) to track history of surges in your campaign.

 ## Options